divio/divio-cloud-docs/introduction/06-package-addon-configuration.rst

     examples and version numbers of packages mentioned.

 There are a few more steps required.
-One feature of the Divio Cloud Control Panel is the option to configure the settings associated with addons via a form.
+One feature of the Divio Control Panel is the option to configure the settings associated with addons via a form.

 The form is a fairly standard Django ``Form`` class.
 It needs to be built into